slacgismo/gismo-cloud-deploy/README.md

 - gcd --help
 - gcd nodes-scale [integer_number] [--help]
 - gcd build-images [-t|--tag] <image_tag> [-p|--push] [--help]
-- gcd check-nodes [--help]
-- gcd save-cached [--help]
 - gcd read-dlq  [-e] [--help]
-- gcd processlogs [--help]

 The `nodes-scale` command scales up or down the eks nodes.

 The `build-images` command builds image from `docker-compose`.
 Please read this [Build and push images](#build-and-push-images) to get more information.

-The `check-nodes` command checks current nodes number.

 The `read-dlq` command checks current DLQ(dead letter queue) on AWS.
 The `-e` option commmand enables or disables deleting messages after invoking this command.
 The default value is `False`.

-The `processlogs` command processes `logs.csv` files on AWS and draws the gantt plot in local folder.

-The `save-cached` command generates saved cached data from the data of prvious run-time.
-During initializtion, this application erases any cached data on S3 of previous processing.
-If the previous process stoped for any reasons before it outputs cached data, this command helps to output those cached data to the save file defined in config.

 ---

 ## Configuration files

-Under `gismoclouddeploy/services/cli/config/config.yaml` folder, developers can modify parametes of the cli command tool.
+Under `gismoclouddeploy/services/config/config.yaml` folder, developers can modify parametes of the cli command tool.

 1. The `aws_config` section contains all the aws environement variables settings.
 2. The `worker_config` section contains all the parametes to `worker` services.